-Name Positions and Offices With the Company(1)
+NAME POSITIONS AND OFFICES WITH THE COMPANY(1)

-Dr. Andrew S. Rosemore(2) Chairman of the Board, Executive Vice President, Chief Operating Officer, Treasurer and Trust Manager
+Dr. Andrew S. Rosemore(2) Chairman of the Board, Executive Vice President, Chief Operating Officer,

+Lamas B. Basamara(2) Treasurer and Trust Manager

 Lance B. Rosemore(2) President, Chief Executive Officer, Secretary and Trust Manager

-Jan F. Salit Executive Vice President, Chief Investment Officer and Assistant Secretary
+Jan F. Salit Executive Vice President, Chief

+Investment Officer and Assistant

+Secretary

 Barry N. Berlin Chief Financial Officer

 Mary J. Brownmiller Senior Vice President

-Nathan Cohen Trust Manager
+Nathan G. Cohen(3) Trust Manager

+Dr. Martha R. Greenberg(2) Trust Manager

-Roy H. Greenberg Trust Manager
+Roy H. Greenberg(3) Trust Manager

-Irving Munn Trust Manager
+Irving Munn(3) Trust Manager

-Dr. Martha R. Greenberg(2)(3) Proposed Trust Manager

-Dr. Ira Silver(3) Proposed Trust Manager
+Dr. Ira Silver(3) Trust Manager

-- (1) All of the officers of the Company have held positions with the Company since the formation of the Company on June 4, 1993.
-Messrs.
-Cohen, Greenberg and Munn serve as Independent Trust Managers. - Lance B. Rosemore and Dr. Andrew S. Rosemore are brothers and Dr. Martha R. Greenberg is their sister. - Dr. Greenberg and Dr. Silver (who will be an Independent Trust Manager if elected to the Board) have been nominated by the Board of Trust Managers to serve as trust managers, subject to approval of the shareholders at the Company's 1996 Annual Meeting of Shareholders to be held May 23, 1996.
+- (.) ...
+6 ...
+66: - (1) All of the officers of the Company have held positions with the Company since the formation of the Company on June 4, 1993. - (2) Lance B. Rosemore and Dr. Andrew S. Rosemore are brothers and Dr. Martha R. Greenberg is their sister. - (3) Messrs.
+Cohen, Greenberg and Munn and Dr. Silver serve as Independent Trust Managers.

-Information concerning the trust managers, proposed trust managers and executive officers of the Company is as follows:
+Information concerning the trust managers and executive officers of the Company is as follows:

-DR. ANDREW S. ROSEMORE--Dr. Rosemore, 49, has been Executive Vice President, Chief Operating Officer and Treasurer of the Company since June 1993 and has been Chairman of the Board of Trust Managers since January 1994.
+DR. ANDREW S. ROSEMORE -- Dr. Rosemore, 49, has been Executive Vice President, Chief Operating Officer and Treasurer of the Company since June 1993 and has been Chairman of the Board of Trust Managers since January 1994.
 He has also been the Chief Operating Officer of PMC Capital since May 1992 and Executive Vice President of PMC Capital since 1990.
 From 1988 to May 1990, Dr. Rosemore was Vice President of PMC Capital.
 Dr. Rosemore has been a director of PMC Capital since 1988.